aws-neuron/aws-neuron-sdk/docs/pytorch-neuron/api-compilation-python-api.md

 # Reference: PyTorch-Neuron trace python API

-The PyTorch-Neuron trace Python API provides a method to generate pytorch models for execution on Inferentia, which can be serialized as torchscript.
+The PyTorch-Neuron trace Python API provides a method to generate PyTorch models for execution on Inferentia, which can be serialized as TorchScript.
 It is analogous to torch.jit.trace function in PyTorch

 ## Method